Perfect 2 Days in Rome Itinerary: How to See the Best of Rome in Just 2 Days

 The Ultimate 48 Hours in Rome Itinerary

 Don’t have time to read yet?
-Grab my Quick Recommendations!👇
+Grab my Quick Recommendations! 👇

-🗺️ Insurance: Protect yourself on your trip with Travel Medical Insurance.
+🗺️ Protect yourself with Travel Medical Insurance.

 Day 1: Ancient Rome Itinerary – Colosseum, Roman Forum, and Local Gems

-Get your comfy shoes and your fully charged phone, or camera, ready… Let’s go!👇
+Get your comfy shoes and your fully charged phone, or camera, ready… Let’s go! 👇

 Visit the Colosseum

-- 📍 Location: Piazza del Colosseo, 1, 00184 Roma RM, Italy
+- 📍 Location: Piazza del Colosseo, 1

 - 💰 Price: Depends on the ticket you purchase.
 The regular entrance is 18 euros.

-- 🗺 Tips: Buy tickets early in advance!
+- 🗺 Tips: Buy tickets in advance!

-What better way to start your adventures in Rome than by visiting the one and only, Colosseum?
+What better way to start your adventures in Rome than by visiting the one and only Colosseum?
 As one of the 7 Wonders of the World and the world’s largest standing amphitheater, entering this landmark is simply a must.

 Roman Forum

-- 📍 Location: Via della Salara Vecchia, 5/6, 00186 Roma RM, Italy
+- 📍 Location: Via della Salara Vecchia, 5/6

 - 💰 Price: Included in ticket with Colosseum.